zzak00/nlp_with_transformers_visualizations/chapter1.md

 Comprising two core components:

-- **The Encoder** : It processes the input sentence word-by-word using recurrent models (RNN/LSTM/GRU), produces a representation of the entire sentence in a hidden space.
+- **The Encoder** : It processes the input sentence word-by-word using recurrent models (RNN/LSTM/GRU), and produces a representation of the entire sentence in a hidden space.
 - **The Decoder** : retrieves this hidden state (representation) and generates an output.

 The following slides provide an overview of the inner workings of the architecture of a translation task  🎯!